magnifiques/magnifiques/README.md

   #### -For Frontend: ReactJs, Styled-Component and Font-Awesome.
-  #### -For Backend: Firebase and Dicebear with Google Signup/SignIn feature by the help of Firebase authentication.
+  #### -For Backend: Firebase and Dicebear with Google Signup/SignIn feature with the help of Firebase authentication.

 ## - 🍿 PopAndCorn